espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 Introduction
 ------------

-This guide is a walkthrough for the Arduino IDE configuration menu for the ESP32 SoC's.
+This guide is a walkthrough of the Arduino IDE configuration menu for the ESP32 System on Chip (SoC's).
 In this guide, you will see the most relevant configuration to get your project optimized and working.

 Since some boards and SoC's may vary in terms of hardware configuration, be sure you know all the board characteristics that you are using, like flash memory size, SoC variant (ESP32 family), PSRAM, etc.

-.. note:: To help you identify the characteristics, you can see the boards section and the Espressif Product Selector.
+.. note:: To help you identify the characteristics, you can see the `Espressif Product Selector`_.

 Arduino IDE
 -----------

+The Arduino IDE is widely used for ESP32 on Arduino development and offers a wide variety of configurations.

 Tools Menu
 ----------